 This head oscillator also contributes as a rhythm initiator in the oscillating system, followed by the rest parts oscillating with different phase delays in sequence.
 Figure~\ref{fig:rlmatsuoka} shows all activating signals to the CPG network.

-\textbf{Configuring the Matsuoka CPG Network: } To determine the hyper-parameters in the \ac{cpg} network that generate a more efficient locomotion pattern, we employed a \ac{gp} algorithm similar to \cite{ijspeert1999evolving}.
-In this step, all tonic inputs are set to be $1$ for the simplicity of fitness evaluation.
+\textbf{Configuring the Matsuoka CPG Network: } To determine the hyper-parameters in the CPG network that generate a more efficient locomotion pattern, we employed a genetic programming (GP) algorithm similar to \cite{ijspeert1999evolving}.
+In this step, all tonic inputs are assigned with value $1$ for the simplicity of fitness evaluation.

-We define the fitness function--the optimization criteria--in \ac{gp} as $F(v_{g, T}, \theta_{g, T}, d_{g, T}) = a_1 |v_{g, T}| - a_2 |\theta_{g, T}| + a_3 |d_{g, T}|, $ where $g$ indicates a fixed goal initiated in the heading direction of the snake robot, $T$ indicates the terminating time of fitness evaluation for each trial, and all coefficients $a_1, a_2, a_3 \in \reals^+$ are constants\footnote{In experiments, the following parameters are used: $a_1= 40.0$, $a_2= 100.0$, $a_3= 50.0$, and $T=6.4 \text{ sec}$. }.
+We define the fitness function--the optimization criteria--in GP as $F(v_{g, T}, \theta_{g, T}, d_{g, T}) = a_1 |v_{g, T}| - a_2 |\theta_{g, T}| + a_3 |d_{g, T}|, $ where $g$ indicates a fixed goal initiated in the heading direction of the snake robot, $T$ indicates the terminating time of fitness evaluation for each trial, and all coefficients $a_1, a_2, a_3 \in \reals^+$ are constants\footnote{In experiments, the following parameters are used: $a_1= 40.0$, $a_2= 100.0$, $a_3= 50.0$, and $T=6.4 \text{ sec}$. }.

 To achieve stable and synchronized oscillations of the whole system, the following constraint must be satisfied \cite{matsuoka1985sustained}:

 where $\tau_a, \tau_r, b > 0$.
 To satisfy this constraint, we can set the value of $b$ much greater than both $\tau_r$ and $\tau_a$, or make the absolute difference $|\tau_r-\tau_a|$ sufficiently small.